-Cognizant kept its focus on large enterprises and continues to deliver its third-party cloud management and IT modernization capabilities.
+Cognizant focused on large enterprises and continues to deliver its third-party cloud management and IT modernization capabilities.

-Rackspace’s service portfolio includes only four of the six major cloud providers but its acquisition of Onica last year led the stronghold of its customer base.
+Rackspace’s service portfolio includes only four of the six major cloud providers but its acquisition of Onica last year led to a stronghold over its customer base.

-Even after focusing just on two cloud providers, Amazon Web Services and Microsoft Azure, Logicworks has solid MSP capabilities.
-Logicworks’ biggest strength is to solely focus on cloud managed services.
+Although it focuses on just two cloud providers, Amazon Web Services and Microsoft Azure, Logicworks has solid MSP capabilities.
+Logicworks’ biggest strength sole focus on cloud managed services.

-Smartronix has a long history of managing public cloud resources which puts them as the first choice among various well-know names who has security and regulatory compliance.
+Smartronix has a long history of managing public cloud resources that makes them the first choice among various well-know names ensuring security and regulatory compliance.

-Gartner lists three challengers: DXC Technology, Nordcloud, and NTT Data, out of these three the last two are the new entries.
+Gartner lists three challengers: DXC Technology, Nordcloud, and NTT Data.
+Among these three, the last two are new entries.

-Nordcloud has a key focus on the European market and got successful in getting a stronghold of public cloud users there.
-The company has strategized to expand in global markets and continually expand the number of employees which are Google Cloud certified.
+Nordcloud mainly focuses on the European market and has been successful in getting a stronghold over public cloud users there.
+The company has ideas to expand to other global markets and continually increase the number of Google Cloud certified employees.

-DXC Technology has a strong portfolio when it comes to migration added with its experience of traditional legacy applications.
+DXC Technology has a strong portfolio when it comes to migration and its experience of traditional legacy applications.
 As compared to other service providers, DXC Technology’s public cloud offerings do not have a wide spectrum.

 One of the new entries, the Japan-based NTT Data delivers a wide range of MSP use cases.
-Gartner cited that NTT Data’s lack of standout innovation that would be expected of a Leader in this MQ, but the company seems to move forward strongly after its acquisition of Flux7 in January 2020.
+Gartner cited NTT Data’s lack of standout innovation that is expected of a Leader in this MQ.
+However, the company appears to be strongly moving forward after its acquisition of Flux7 in January 2020.

-HCL Technologies is the sole visionary cited in the report.
+HCL Technologies is the sole visionary in this report.
 From an overall solution point of view, HCL Technologies’ toolset is a mix of many different tools.
 HCL services all the top cloud providers except Alibaba Cloud.
-HCL Technologies’ Cloud-Native Labs approach showcase the company’s vision and continuous efforts to make it a mainstream part of many projects.
+HCL Technologies’ Cloud-Native Labs approach showcases company’s vision and continuous efforts to become a mainstream part of many projects.

 Taos has a strong background in delivering highly customized professional and managed cloud services.
-So, even being a small vendor and despite having sales presence only in North America, Taos made it to MQ 2020 as a niche player.
+So, despite being a small vendor with sales presence only in North America, Taos made it to MQ 2020 as a niche player.

 Progressive Infotech is a new entry in this year’s MQ 2020.
-Progressive’s cost-effective pricing model, mature quality management, governance frameworks, and in-house developed cloud management platform (CMP) – Centilytics, has put them on the global map of the managed service providers.
-Progressive Infotech’s service model offers value-for-money services with simple, straightforward SLAs and service options.
+Progressive’s cost-effective pricing model, mature quality management, governance frameworks, and in-house developed cloud management platform (CMP) – Centilytics, has placed them on the global map of managed service providers.
+Progressive Infotech’s service model offers value-for-money services with simple and straightforward SLAs, as well as service options.

-Infosys seems to be on the back foot when it comes to focusing on basic managed cloud services as compared to other vendors and still its services are concentrated on AWS and Azure, even though it has expanded its support to GCP and Oracle.
+Infosys appears to be on the back foot when it comes to focusing on basic managed cloud services as compared to other vendors.
+Although it has expanded its support to GCP and Oracle, its services are still concentrated on AWS and Azure.

 Japanese vendor Fujistu has a spectrum of IT service portfolio and has scaled up its MSP offerings since 2018.
-But the provider did not strategize to invest in its managed cloud business.
+However, the provider did not strategize to invest in its managed cloud business.

 Atos was also mentioned as a Niche Player in last year’s Magic Quadrant (MQ).
-To boost its business and prosper its relationship with Google Cloud, Atos acquired Maven Wave which is a Google Cloud-focused managed service provider.
-Atos still has yet to become a certified Google Cloud MSP, but these efforts will soon help them to achieve the same.
+In order to boost its business and prosper its relationship with Google Cloud, Atos acquired Maven Wave, which is a Google Cloud-focused managed service provider.
+Atos has to yet become a certified Google Cloud MSP, but these efforts will help them to achieve the same soon.

-CenturyLink has been in the cloud MSP business for many years and has been slow to attain recognition.
-CenturyLink’s ElasticBox acquisition has showcased its efforts to expand cloud business.
+CenturyLink has been in the cloud MSP business for many years and has been slow to gain recognition.
+CenturyLink’s ElasticBox acquisition has showcased its efforts to expand its cloud business.
 Its MSP business is categorized as a hybrid hoster with a large telecommunications service company.

-The enlisted providers are it Leader, Challenger, Visionary, or even Niche Player, are continuously shaping the new age MSP landscape shattering the traditional ways of doing it.
+The enlisted providers, whether in Leader, Challenger, Visionary, or even Niche Player category, are continuously shaping the new age MSP landscape while shattering the traditional ways of doing it.
 Some of the providers have developed an in-house cloud management platform (CMP) to go beyond the MSP needs.
-As the competition getting fierce, customers can expect many improved services that too from a wide set of providers.
+As the competition becomes fierce, customers can expect many improved services that too from a wide set of providers.